barefootcss/objects.list-stack/README.md

 #List-stack Object

-The `list-stack` object removes the bullets and indent from lists.
+The `list-stack` object creates removes the bullets and indent from lists.

 	<ul class="o-list-stack">
 		<li></li>